StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 - I tried the command again, and this time i got data in json format
 ![json data](https://user-images.githubusercontent.com/105195327/221193492-e0bee396-3042-4fe4-b950-8d60f48d3ae2.png)

-- I got a 200 status response code on my terminal, which indicates the request has suceeded
+- I got a 200 status response code on my terminal, which indicates the request has succeeded
 ![http 200](https://user-images.githubusercontent.com/105195327/221193529-5474a0f8-c781-432c-829d-698c55a8e1de.png)

 - I stopped the server with `ctrl + c`
 - I unset the frontend and backend variables by running the commands below `unset FRONTEND_URL`
 `unset BACKEND_URL`
-- I confirmed the unsetting by running `env | grep FRONTEND` and `env | grep BACKEND`
+- I confirmed that i unset the environment variable by running `env | grep FRONTEND` and `env | grep BACKEND`

 ### Add a Dockerfile
 - I created a Dockerfile file in the **backend-flask** directory.
-- I inputed the neccesary commands needed to run my Dockerfile.
+- I inputted the necessary commands needed to run my Dockerfile.
 ![Screenshot_20230223_130152](https://user-images.githubusercontent.com/105195327/220917090-cbbccaf3-76b8-49ae-807b-554eda20b384.png)

 - I added comments to my Dockerfile to better understand how what is going on, things being copied, and things being installed on the host OS, and things being installed in the container.